Prescription Drug Overdoses

 Drug poisoning deaths have outpaced deaths due to firearms, falls, and motor vehicle crashes in Utah.
 (1)

 In 2014, 32% of Utah adults aged 18 years and older had been prescribed an opioid pain medication in the last 12 months (5).
 Most Utahns who die from a drug-related death suffer from chronic pain and take prescribed medications.
-When used properly, prescription pain medications are an important and necessary component of pain management.
-However, these medications can be very dangerous and misuse can lead to serious legal and personal consequences, including death.
+Prescription opioids can be addictive and very dangerous.
+Misuse of these medications can lead to serious legal and personal consequences, including death.
 Every month in Utah, 24 individuals die from prescription drug overdoses.
 Utah ranked 4th in the U.S. for drug poisoning deaths from 2012-2014, which have outpaced deaths due to firearms, falls, and motor vehicle crashes (2).
 The majority (59%) of deaths from prescription pain medications involved oxycodone, however the risk of death is significantly higher when methadone is involved (3).

 Among Utah's local health districts, Southeast Utah (Carbon, Emery, and Grand Counties) had a significantly higher prescription opioid death rate compared to the state.
 Utah Small Areas that have higher prescription opioid death rates compared to the state include: Carbon/Emery Counties, Ogden (Downtown), and Taylorsville (East)/Murray (West) (3).